sourcecrypto/sourcecrypto.github.io/_posts/transcripts/2019-07-30-epicenter-mark-miller-agoric.md

 **Mark**: So I don’t know the EOS approach.
 I also don’t know of Vitalik’s recent proposals.
 Right now we don’t have good composable systems of [electronic rights](https://ai.google/research/pubs/pub40673).
 And I think that that’s really sort of the prior issue.
 So in that sense I’m responding positively to what you said about EOS even though I don’t know the actual EOS system.
 Having a foundation in rights and rights transfer is I think the right conceptual starting point such that markets emerge from interaction between multiple parties within a rules based rights based framework.
 And obviously auctions is one way to do that.
 A proportional share ownership rights is another way to do that.
 All of these things are worth exploring.
 I don’t have a strong opinion that one is better than the other.
 I will say that that Agoric is planning to implement the escalator algorithm for scheduling on the Agoric blockchain but we also want to encourage all sorts of different experiments there.

-### Agroic, Object Capabilities, Secure Smart Contracts
+### Agoric, Object Capabilities, Secure Smart Contracts

 **Brian**: Okay.
 This is perfect because this kind of leading us exactly where I wanted to go.
 So I mean there were the papers many years ago that had the name Agoric in it but then much more recently also you co-founded a new company that is also called [Agoric](https://agoric.com), so can you tell us a little bit what is the main vision of the company what are you guys trying to accomplish.